mrdotb/mrdotb/content/posts/probuild-ex-part-one/index.md

 In the next part we will focus on collecting the Pros and Games data with GenServer processes and insert those in our database.

 Be sure to sign up to the newsletter so that you won't miss the next Part.
 Feel free to leave comments or feedback.
+I also appreciate if you can star ⭐ the companion code [repo](https://github.com/mrdotb/probuild_ex).

 See you soon !
 {{< newsletter >}}